Beyond almost Fuchsian space: Introduction

-There is a well-developed deformation theory for complete {\htm}s of the type $S \times \R$ (see for instance \cite{Thu97, Bon86, Min10, BCM12} and many others).
-Within this class of {\htm}s, non-degenerate ones are {\qf}.
-We denote the {\qf} space by $\QF$, and the {\af} space, consisting of elements of {\qf} that admit a closed {\it {\ms}} homeomorphic to $S$ of {\pc}s less than one, by $\AF$.
-An {\af} manifold exhibits many favorable properties.
+There is a well-developed deformation theory for complete {\htm}s of the type $S \times \R$ (see for instance \cite{Thu86, BB04, Min10, BCM12} and many others).
+For this class of {\htm}s {\woap}, non-degenerate ones are {\qf}.
+We denote the {\qf} space by $\QF$, and the {\af} space, consisting of elements of {\qf} space that admit a closed {\it {\ms}} homotopic to $S\times \{0\}$ of {\pc}s less than one, by $\AF$.
+An {\af} manifold has many favorable properties.
 For instance it admits an equidistant foliation by closed surfaces: if $M\in\AF$ and $\Sigma$ is the unique {\ms} in $M$, then $M = \bigcup\limits_{r\in\R}\Sigma(r)$, where $\Sigma(r)$ is the surface with signed distance $r$ from $\Sigma$ (see calculations in \cite{Uhl83, Eps84}).
-Many geometrical quantities associated to $M$ are controlled in terms of $\lambda_0$, the maximum of the {\pc} over $\Sigma$: quasi-isometry constant between $M$ and the corresponding Fuchsian manifold (\cite{Uhl83}), Teichm\"uller distance between the conformal ends of $M$ (\cite {GHW10, Sep16}), volume of the {\cvc} (\cite{HW13}), Hausdorff dimension of the limit set (\cite{HW13}).
-Despite these estimates, some basic questions remain unanswered, for instance, how bad can an {\af} manifold be? or can it degenerate?
-This leads to some very interesting rigidity questions.
-More specifically, it is natural to ask: \begin{qua} If $M \in\QF$, is there a constant $L> 0$, depending only on the genus of $S$, such that whenever the volume of the {\cvc} is greater than $L$, then $M$ is not {\af}? \end{qua} and similarly, \begin{qua} If $M = \HH/\Gamma \in \QF$, is there a constant $\epsilon > 0$, depending only on the genus of $S$, such that whenever the {\Hd} of the limit set for the group $\Gamma$ is greater than $2-\epsilon$, then $M$ is not {\af}? \end{qua} Furthermore, it is well-known that any {\af} manifold admits a unique closed {\ms}, while there are examples of {\qf} manifolds which admit multiple or even arbitrarily many closed {\ms}s (\cite{And83, HW19}).
-This naturally leads to the question of whether having a unique closed incompressible {\ms} characterizes {\af} space within {\qf} space, or equivalently, one may ask the following: \begin{qua} Does there exist $M\in\QF\backslash\AF$ such that $M$ admits a unique closed incompressible {\ms}? \end{qua} In this paper, we work to answer these questions and other related questions.
-Our approach is to construct a compactification of a wider class (we call {\it {\waf} space}) of complete {\htm}s of the type $S \times \R$ where each element admits a closed {\ms} of the maximum {\pc} $\lambda_0 \le 1$.
-This class was also considered by Uhlenbeck (\cite{Uhl83}).
+Many geometric quantities associated to $M$ are controlled in terms of $\lambda_0$, the maximum of the {\pc} over $\Sigma$: minimal quasi-isometry constant for a map between $M$ and the corresponding Fuchsian manifold (\cite{Uhl83}), Teichm\"uller distance between the conformal ends of $M$ (\cite {GHW10, Sep16}), volume of the {\cvc}, Hausdorff dimension of the limit set (\cite{HW13}).
+Despite these estimates, some basic questions remain unanswered.
+For instance, how bad can an {\af} manifold be, or can it degenerate?
+More specifically: \begin{qua} Is there a bound on the volume of the convex core of an almost Fuchsian manifold $M \cong S \times \mathbb{R}$ depending only on the genus of $S$?

+\end{qua} and similarly, \begin{qua} Is the Hausdorff dimension of the limit set of an almost Fuchsian manifold $M \cong S \times \mathbb{R}$ bounded above by $2-\epsilon$, for some $\epsilon>0$ depending only on the genus of $S$?